A possible solution to our chaotic democracy could be a citizens’ assembly.

 8. The wind at times blows so gently as scarcely to stir the wing of a butterfly, but at another time it rushes in like a tornado, sweeping all before it.
 The Major Financial Crisis mentioned above, was a tornado like nothing seen in Britain since the 1930s, and the subsequent austerity measures put in place by a Tory-led government made a bad situation concerning vulnerable people in England worse.
 Surely no one can deny that our country is passing through a time of great and severe trial.
 The whole United Kingdom is in the grip of Brexit.
 There is such an abundance of news, and talks, and debates, and social media: and consequently ‘Flying’ reports about Brexit, false news and dastardly tells, are far more numerous than ever before; leaving many burning social justice issues largely unattended.
 One such burning social justice issue, our second snapshot, is homelessness.
 The growing scandal of homelessness in England feels like a stab at the very heart of national harmony, eating away at our much-vaunted democracy.

 9. Having myself walked through the valley of humiliation albeit for a very short season; that is, when I roughed it on the streets of Milton Keynes, I was not shocked to see an article published in The Guardian on 17 September 2019, entitled: “The homeless death [of] Aimee Teese: ‘I didn’t think I would come to this at 30.’”
 The article charted the journey of a young woman from her childhood in the North of England, until her death at the tender age of 30.
-Reading the story sent shivers down my spine, as her experience chimed with stories of many homeless people I had had the privilege to meet.
+Reading the story sent shivers down my spine, as her experience chimed with stories of many homeless people, I had had the privilege to meet.
 I say privileged because it is one thing to read about homelessness at a distance, in the comfort of one’s home; but it is a wholly different matter to know homelessness experientially, as it is in your face, and very personal.
 I have written about my experience elsewhere, and I will therefore not repeat it here.
 But one paragraph stood out, it caused me to choke with emotions; it tugged at my heartstrings as I read it: “At 17, Aimee was given a council house.
 In retrospect, Cathy says this was almost as dangerous as providing her with nothing.
 ‘It was a proper bloody house, with a dining room and everything.
 She couldn’t cope with that.
 The whole street was terrace housing, and it was all bums outside.
 I remember walking down the street and every house was occupied by young people.’
 Liverpool’s most vulnerable young people had been provided for, but not supported, given homes to play adults in, doss, get wasted and deal drugs.”

 10. The article highlighted an extraordinary paradox now existing in England; for whereas the UK is one of the richest economies in the world, she nevertheless has one of the highest ratios of inequalities anywhere in the advanced world.
-It also highlighted the abject failure of the establishment to do right by the poor in England; poor both materially and in terms of prospects in education, and employment.
+It also highlighted the abject failure of the establishment to do right by the poor in England, poor both materially and in terms of prospects in education, and employment.
 The poor are, we may suppose, the often described as the left behind.
 They are in other words, the ‘outsider’ in their own land; with their noses figuratively pressed onto the glass of an expensive Michelin Star restaurant as it were, watching others feasting on the fat of the land while they have to make do and mend.
-Believe me, there is nothing pleasant or satisfying for hungry people to stand in the street, and hear those inside a Michelin Star restaurant praising a good meal, of which they cannot get even to taste.
+Believe me, there is nothing pleasant or satisfying for hungry people to stand in the street and hear those inside a Michelin Star restaurant praising a good meal, of which they cannot get even to taste.
 Even where the left behind are given a helping hand as alluded to in the article, that help often falls to the ground because of the cack-handed way in which social policy is prosecuted in England; both major political parties, it must be admitted, have failed to produce practical policies which tackle this problem, it probably explains the apparent inability to make progress since the Brexit referendum in any meaningful way.
 It is particularly galling to the left behind, including their families, because the ‘social justice’ they are crying out for is nothing new; it was first proposed a long time ago in the Beveridge Report, which was part of the New Jerusalem promised to British people in answer to their great suffering and sacrifice during the Second Great War.

 Britain’s Homeless In Winter | Girls Living On The Streets Of Brighton.
 For more information please visit: http://www.bbc.co.uk/bbcthree